Proper orientations and proper chromatic number: Introduction

 \section{Introduction}

 Borowiecki, Grytczuk and Pil\'{s}niak \cite{BoGrPi12} discovered a beautiful fact that every graph admits an orientation of its edges such that the outdegrees of any two adjacent vertices are different.
 Such orientations can be interpreted as graph colorings and are now known as \emph{proper orientations}.
-With this interpretation in mind we define the \emph{proper chromatic number} $\Vec{\chi}(G)$ of a graph $G$ as the minimum value, taken over all proper orientations of $G$, of the largest outdegree, $\max\{d^+(v)\mid v\in V(G)\}$.
+With this interpretation in mind we define the \emph{proper chromatic number}, also called the \emph{proper orientation number}, $\Vec{\chi}(G)$ of a graph $G$ as the minimum value, taken over all proper orientations of $G$, of the maximum outdegree, $\max\{d^+(v)\mid v\in V(G)\}$.
+Let us observe that several other papers about proper orientations use the indegree form for this parameter, but the two versions are clearly equivalent.

 The original interest in proper orientations came from their connection to the 1-2-3-Conjecture of Karo\'{n}ski, {\L}uczak and Thomason \cite{KaLuTh04}.
-The first systematic study of the proper chromatic number can be found in Ahadi and Dehghan \cite{AD13}.
+The first systematic study of the proper orientation number can be found in Ahadi and Dehghan \cite{AD13}.
 Improved results for bipartite graphs came in a paper by Araujo, Cohen, de Rezende, Havet, and Moura \cite{ACdRHM15}, who proved that every bipartite graph satisfies the following:

 Prior to our results, this was still the best general upper bound on $\Vec{\chi}(G)$ of bipartite graphs.
 In this paper, we provide an improvement that is essentially best possible general upper bound.